amgud/git-palette/README.md

 - `git-palette.autoAddFiles`: Automatically add all files when committing (default: true)
 - `git-palette.alwaysAddAllChanges`: Add all changes when using Git Add (true) or prompt for files (false)

+## 💡 Examples

+### Renaming a Branch

+1. Press `Cmd+Shift+G` (Mac) or `Ctrl+Shift+G` (Windows/Linux)
+2. Type "rename" to find the "Rename Branch" command
+3. Enter the new branch name in the input box
+4. The current branch will be renamed to the new name

 ## 📝 Release Notes

 ### 1.0.0

-Initial release of Git Palette extension. ✨
+Initial release of Git Palette extension with the following features: ✨

+- Quick access to common Git commands
+- Branch renaming functionality
+- Fuzzy search for commands

 ## 🤝 Contributing